Exploring the peacetime possibilities of atomic science

 In addition to supporting the construction and use of the Ford Nuclear Reactor, now decommissioned, the Phoenix Project has helped fund studies on the applications of nuclear technology in such fields as medicine, chemistry, physics, mineralogy, archeology, engineering, and law.

 MMPP stands as a distinct entity within the Energy Institute, which will support the Project’s unique, memorial mission for generations to come.
 The Phoenix Project’s legacy also endures in the name of the renovated and expanded new home of the Energy Institute – the Michigan Memorial Phoenix Laboratory on North Campus.

+Want to go in-depth?
 Read more about the Phoenix Project’s achievements and unique history.